THE PAYMENTS WHEN YOU BUY A PROPERTY IN ITALY

 *) THE DEPOSIT ‘CAPARRA’ WHEN BUYING A HOUSE IN ITALY:

 To show evidence that you are really interested in purchasing a property, it is common practice to enclose a sum of money to the proposal contract as a deposit or down payment (caparra confirmatoria, art.
 1385 of Italian Civil Law) by means of a non-negotiable cheque in favour of the vendor.

 The deposit is usually between 5 to 10% of the agreed selling price, with a minimum of € 10.000,00.
 A higher amount is also allowed if both parties ruled in favour or if it has been requested.

-This guaranteed cheque is kept by the real estate agent and will only be handed over once the vendor has accepted and signed the proposal himself.
+This guaranteed cheque is kept by the real estate agent and will only be handed over once the seller has accepted and signed the proposal themself.
 From that moment on, the contract is legally binding.
-In case the buyer has second thoughts and wants to pull out of the contract, the vendor may keep the whole amount of the down payment by way of compensation.
-Vice versa, should the vendor want to pull out, he must pay double the down payment received back to the buyer by way of compensation.
+In case the buyer has second thoughts and wants to pull out of the contract, the seller may keep the whole amount of the down payment by way of compensation.
+Vice versa, should the seller want to pull out, seller must pay double the down payment to the buyer by way of compensation.

 *) THE EXTRA “COSTS TO THE PURCHASER” IN ITALY: